DataMindsEye/Global-superstore-project-1/README.md

-# Global-superstore-project-1
+# Global-Superstore-Project-1

 As a dedicated data analyst, I am eager to assist Global Superstore in analyzing and extracting valuable insights from the Superstore dataset.
 The goal is to provide management with the necessary information to make informed decisions, ultimately enhancing overall performance and profitability.

 ![](global_superstore_logo.png)
+---

-# Introduction
+## Introduction

-In this project, I will be diving into the financial and operational data of Global Superstore for the year 2014.
+In this project, I will be diving into the financial and operational data of **Global Superstore** for the year 2014.
 Using a combination of data exploration and analytical methods, the goal is to reveal valuable insights and patterns within the dataset.
 The inquiries cover diverse areas such as country-specific profitability, shipping expenses, subcategories of products, customer tendencies, and geographical trends.
 The findings from this analysis will provide a comprehensive view of the company's performance, offering insights that can guide informed decisions for improving operations and boosting profitability.

-_Disclaimer: The datasets and reports presented herein are purely illustrative and do not reflect the data of any specific institution or organization.
-They are simulated datasets created solely for the purpose of showcasing the capabilities of Microsoft Power BI.
+**_Disclaimer_**: _The datasets and reports presented herein are purely illustrative and do not reflect the data of any specific institution or organization.
+They are simulated datasets created solely for the purpose of showcasing the capabilities of Microsoft Power BI._

+---

-# Problem statement
+## Problem Statement

 * Question 1
 a) What are the three countries that generated the highest total profit for Global Superstore in 2014?